-Bratz has overtaken Barbie in many parts of the world as the number one selling fashion doll.
-Following in Barbie's footsteps, the Bratz line includes much more than just the dolls alone.
-They also produce playsets, outfits, a clothing line for girls, DVDs, video games, movies, and a 2015 stop-motion web series, to name a few.
-Over the years, the dolls have earned several toy industry awards including Character Brand License of the Year from Licensing Industry Merchandisers Association (LIMA), as well as several Toy of the Year and other awards from Family Fun and the Toy Industry Association (TIA).
-Bratz are available in nearly 70 countries worldwide.
-Bratz dolls began production in the summer of 2001, and they are produced by MGA Entertainment.
+Following in Barbie's footsteps, the Bratz line includes much more than just the dolls alone—it also includes playsets, outfits, a clothing line for girls, DVDs, video games, movies, and a 2015 stop-motion web series, to name a few.
+Over the years, the dolls have earned several toy industry awards, including Character Brand License of the Year from Licensing Industry Merchandisers Association (LIMA), as well as several Toy of the Year and other awards from Family Fun and the Toy Industry Association (TIA).

-The original Bratz line included several multi-ethnic characters, including Cloe, Sasha, Jade, and Yasmin, all of which have rooted hair that can be combed for play value.
-The dolls have very over-sized heads which help them resemble some of the big-head, big-eye dolls of the 1960s such as Blythe.
-The dolls are also known for having fun, detailed accessories and play sets which reflect their cool (and somewhat materialistic) lifestyle.
+The original Bratz line featured four multi-ethnic dolls: Cloe, Sasha, Jade, and Yasmin, all of which have rooted hair that can be combed for play value.
+The dolls featured over-sized heads, resembling some of the big-headed, big-eyed dolls of the 1960s.
+The dolls are also known for having detailed accessories and playsets, reflecting a cool (and somewhat materialistic) lifestyle.
 Playsets depicting discos, karaoke, and sushi bars, salons and spas, limousines, retro cafes, and malls are all available.

 Bratz dolls are made of two types of vinyl: hard vinyl for the head and body with softer, bendable vinyl for the arms and legs.
-Bratz dolls also have a unique feature that when you change their shoes, you actually change their feet.
-The shoes and feet pop off as one.
-This obviously isn't very realistic, but it is fun for play and it does solve the problem of tiny doll shoes being vacuumed up all over the house.
+Bratz dolls also have a unique feature that when you change their shoes, you actually change their feet, as the shoes and feet pop off as one.
+This obviously isn't very realistic, but it is fun for play and it does solve the problem of tiny doll shoes being lost and vacuumed up all over the house.

 Controversies About Bratz Dolls

-Mattel (producer of Barbie) and MGA Entertainment were involved in lawsuits for over a decade as to whether Bratz creator Carter Bryant was working for Mattel when he developed Bratz.
+The producer of Barbie dolls, Mattel, and MGA Entertainment were involved in lawsuits for over a decade as to whether Bratz creator Carter Bryant was working for Mattel when he developed Bratz.
 After an initial 2008 ruling that awarded the Bratz franchise to Mattel, a Ninth Circuit Court of Appeals reversed the decision in 2010.